phetsims/number-play/doc/model.md

 The 'Subitize' game uses the objects from the previous screens, as well as adding a "dot", but introduces a new interface that only displays the objects for 0.5 seconds at a time.
 The 'Reveal' button (square eye button) appears when the objects are hidden so the user may press it to see them again.
-If three wrong answers have been submitted, the time that objects are shown increases by 0.1 second, and continues to do so for each additional wrong answer.
+If three incorrect answers have been submitted, the time that objects are shown increases by 0.1 second, and continues to do so for each additional incorrect answer.

 In Level 1, the objects can be shown in a random arrangement or a predetermined shape.